 Colorado artist Sherrie York credits her interest in nature to a college field trip in which she and her classmates were challenged to sketch strutting, squabbling chickens in a Nebraska backyard.
-“It was exciting, challenging, and infuriating,” she laughs.
+“It was an exciting exercise; demanding and infuriating,” she laughs.
 “Feathers and pencils flew every which way… I loved it!”

 Observation is the core of Sherrie’s work, whether she is making a watercolor sketch of tidbits collected on a neighborhood hike or carving a complex linocut block of pinecones and leaf litter.

 “I am especially drawn to subjects that might be overlooked if I were moving too quickly through a landscape,” she explains.
-“Weedy tangles along a ditch or bones and feathers in a field suggest lives and stories that I can barely imagine.
-I see so much when I take a walk, for example, but it always makes me wonder what I just missed, or what will happen after I’ve passed by.”
+“Weedy tangles along a ditch or bones and feathers in a field suggest lives and stories outside my own, but connected to me in ways that aren’t always apparent.”

-Her work has been included in national and international exhibitions, as well as several books and corporate and museum collections.
-She has been invited to and participated in projects of the international Artists for Nature Foundation in Holland and Spain, and has been Artist-in-Residence at Acadia National Park and Leigh Yawkey Woodson Art Museum.
+Sherrie’s linocuts have been included in national and international exhibitions, and are represented in corporate and museum collections.
+She has been invited to and participated in projects of the international Artists for Nature Foundation in Holland and Spain, and has been Artist-in-Residence at Acadia National Park, National Audubon, and the Leigh Yawkey Woodson Art Museum.

 She is a popular instructor in field sketching and printmaking, especially as a member of the instructional staff at Audubon’s Hog Island Camp in Maine.